 Volunteer Your Tech & Consulting Skills

-The Deep Dive program in King and Walla Walla counties and our 501 Talks Tech trainings in King County increase the capacity of nonprofits by helping them make greater use of technology to extend their reach, run better programs, and raise more money.
+The Plan IT! program in King, Pierce and Walla Walla counties and our 501 Talks Tech trainings in King County increase the capacity of nonprofits by helping them make greater use of technology to extend their reach, run better programs, and raise more money.

 Use Your Tech Skills For Good

 501 Commons is looking for volunteers in both King, Pierce and Walla Walla Counties who have a broad understanding of business technology and technology planning for small companies and organizations.
 Volunteers with training experience are also needed to lead training sessions in King County.
 Volunteers must be comfortable communicating about technology with people with a range of skill levels.
 Experience with nonprofits is a plus.

 Volunteer for the following opportunities:

 About Plan IT! - Pierce and South King County

-The Deep Dive Program in King County is a program of 501 Commons sponsored by Microsoft Technology for Good.
-The next King County Deep Dive cohort will run from March through June 2015.
+The Plan IT!
+Program in King & Pierce County is a program of 501 Commons sponsored by Microsoft Technology for Good.
+The next King and Pierce County program will run from September thru December 2015.
+An additional program will run in King County from March to June 2016.

-The program offers technology planning services to cohorts of 10-15 nonprofit organizations in King County.
+The program offers technology planning services to cohorts of 10-15 nonprofit organizations.
 Volunteer consultants will work in teams of two to help an organization assess its current use of technology and develop a plan for using technology to better deliver their mission.
 In addition, trainings are offered to Plan IT! participants and to other nonprofits throughout the year.

 About Plan IT! - Walla Walla

 In Walla Walla, the Plan IT! program is sponsored by the Sherwood Trust.
 The next cohort is tentatively scheduled for spring 2016.
 Volunteer opportunities are available for experienced business leaders, consultants, technology managers and others with the planning and facilitation skills described below.
 In addition, students with planning skills and a broad knowledge of technology may have the opportunity to participate on a consulting team.